Terms of Business

 6.3 Payment on account

-We may require payment on account, particularly in respect of large items such as charges and expenses to be incurred in foreign filings and actions.
-Where we make such a request, we do not usually carry out any instructed work until the requested payment has cleared into our bank account, so time should be allowed for this in advance of any deadline by which work has to be completed.
+6.3.1 We may require payment on account, particularly in respect of large items such as charges and expenses to be incurred in foreign filings and actions.
+Where we make such a request, we may refrain from starting, or cease to carry out the work to which such payment relates until the requested payment has cleared into our bank account, so time should be allowed for this in advance of any deadline by which work has to be completed.
+In such cases, we are not liable to you for losses resulting from such delay or suspension to our work.

 6.5 Value added tax